Kannikakr/leedcode_questions/README.md

 ##### The final sorted array should not be returned by the function, but instead be stored inside the array nums1.
 To accommodate this, nums1 has a length of m + n, where the first m elements denote the elements that should be merged, and the last n elements are set to 0 and should be ignored. nums2 has a length of n.

+### 4.Binary Search

+Given an array of integers nums which is sorted in ascending order, and an integer target, write a function to search target in nums.
+If target exists, then return its index.
+Otherwise, return -1.

+You must write an algorithm with O(log n) runtime complexity.